Breath and meditation journey

 With over 30 years of yoga under her belt and 11+ years of teaching, Leonie knows it’s important to keep it real.
 There’s no lightworkers, healers or gurus here.
 Just practical common sense (as much as you can have at 6.30 am) and a gentle approach to working with minds and bodies.

 How does it work?

-- Purchase your pass and you’ll be sent a Zoom link and passcode will be sent to you by the booking system for the sessions
+- Purchase your pass and a Zoom link and passcode will be sent to you by the booking system for the sessions

 - Each day you’ll receive a recording of the practice in case you’d like to redo the session or share with a friend